wp-plugins/auto-hide-admin-bar/readme.txt

 == Description ==

-Auto Hide Admin Bar makes the WordPress Toolbar disappear - and reappear when hovering the mouse pointer over the top of the browwer window.
+Auto Hide Admin Bar makes the WordPress Toolbar disappear - and reappear when hovering the mouse pointer over the top of the browser window.
 You end up with a clean view of your site, and keep having access to the WordPress Toolbar.
 If you have any comments or questions, please use the support forum: http://wordpress.org/support/plugin/auto-hide-admin-bar